 Regularly Back Up Your Data

 Losing files to a virus attack is stressful, but it’s not always the end of the road.
-With quick action and the right tools, you can recover files deleted by virus effectively.
+With quick action and the right tools, you can recover files deleted by viruses effectively.
 Just remember: once you’ve saved your data, put strong protections in place so it doesn’t happen again.